WilliamNT/tunesynctool/README.md

 Support for other services is planned, however the current focus is on getting the self-hostable service to a stable state.

+## Stability

+The project is under heavy development and contains bugs.
+Use at your own discretion.

 ## Usage

-Currently, the recommended way is to either use the Python package for custom scripts or use the included CLI commands.
-Install the latest release vie PyPI (`pip install tunesynctool`).
+Currently you have to install the Python dependencies within requirements.txt and you'll be able to run the backend.

 ## Configuration